THE ULTIMATE STEP-BY-STEP GUIDE FOR HOW TO DECORATE YOUR CHRISTMAS TREE LIKE A PROFESSIONAL DESIGNER!

 STEP 7: ADD DIMENSION WITH PICKS

-- Give your tree more dimension, fill in holes and make the tree appear larger by adding picks throughout the body of it.
+- Give your Christmas tree more dimension, fill in holes and make the tree appear larger by adding picks throughout the body of it.
 The picks should extend beyond the ends of the branches and should be angled in various directions – some downward, some upward and some sideways, if appropriate for the pick.

 - Stagger various types of picks all over the tree.
 Don’t put the same type of picks too close to one another.